seanbutler/Seeds/ThrowingThings/article.md

 __I DON'T LIKE PERLIN NOISE__ There I said it.
 I feel better already!

 This improved feeling does perhaps come at the risk of committing procedural blasphemy[^1].
-Many would be right in saying Perlin Noise is incredibly useful.
+Many would be right in saying Perlin noise is incredibly useful.
 Its also quite complicated and for some of us opaque.

-As a multilayered, scaled, random-ish waveform Perlin Noise can be put to use making Clouds, Waves, Islands, Caves etc. Perlin & other similar noise systems generate these kinds of structures easily because they can produce a repeating output that is never quite the same.
+As a multilayered, scaled, random-ish waveform Perlin noise can be put to use making Waves, Islands, Caves etc. Perlin & similar noise systems generate these kinds of structures easily because they can produce a repeating output that is never quite the same.
 A valuable aspect of the result is that the variations in the data can all be a similar scale.
-This similarity allows us to use the output as a source for hills or islands etc which should all be different, but are created by the same processes.
+Allowing us to use the output as a source for hills or islands etc which should all be different, but are created by the same processes.

-The landscapes from Perlin noise can have a characteristic shape.
-Luckily we can influence that shape.
-Most developers put in additional manipulations to create enjoyable geographic structures.
+Luckily we can influence the characteristic shape landscapes from Perlin noise can have.
+Many add tweaks creating appealing geographic structures.
 One way is to gradually increase scale on the y-axis.
 With the desirable effect of making the higher points of the landscape more pointy.
 Giving a profile which matches the mountains and hills all around us.

 ![](./assets/Main_ridge_of_the_cuillin_in_skye_arp.png)